f5devcentral/f5-automation-labs/docs/class2/module1/lab1.rst

        executable that produces the output you are currently reading.
     4. The Docker daemon streamed that output to the Docker client, which sent it to your terminal.

-   To try something more ambitious, you can run an Ubuntu container with:
-    $ docker run -it ubuntu bash

    Share images, automate workflows, and more with a free Docker ID:
     https://cloud.docker.com/